-Moreover, the Requester is a member of the media.
-Once disclosed, the confidential Personnel Records will likely be made available to the public at large, thereby causing grave and irreparable harm to John Doe in the form of embarrassment, harassment, humiliation, and harm to reputation, as well as economic and non-economic injury.
+The Requester is a member of the media and therefore, once disclosed, the confidential Personnel Records will likely be made available to the public at large, thereby violating John Doe's constitutionally protected privacy rights and causing grave and irreparable harm to John Doe in the form of embarrassment, harassment, humiliation, and harm to reputation, as well as economic and non-economic injury.
 Doe Decl. ¶ 23.
 Allowing disclosure of John Doe's Personnel Records to the Requester would serve no interest other than the most prurient interests of the media and readers/listeners/viewers hungry for fabricated scandal.
-Trampling over John Doe's constitutional privacy rights in this fashion is directly contrary to the policy of judicial resolution of disputes.
-The Court should step in decisively by issuing a preliminary injunction preserving the status quo between the parties until a final determination on the merits is reached.

-John Doe has no adequate remedy at law for the injuries threatened by the District.
+John Doe has no plain, speedy and adequate alternative remedy at law for the injuries threatened by the District.
 An award of monetary damages would not provide an adequate remedy.
 Once the Personnel Records have been released to the Requester and the media, John Doe's privacy will have been violated irreversibly.
-In contrast, no prejudice would result to the District from enjoining it from disclosing the Personnel Records.
-In fact, the District would benefit from an injunction preserving the status quo in this case until the Court can determine the parties' rights and obligations with respect to the Personnel Records, so that the District could avoid potential considerable liability for improperly disclosing documents exempt from disclosure under the CPRA.
+Worse yet, a gratuitous disclosure of unsupported allegations suggesting a sexual attraction to minors would literally - without any justification - decimate John Doe's personal and professional life.
+Once branded with one of the most despicable stigmas in our society, no monetary award could even begin to make John Doe whole.

-Accordingly, the Court should issue a preliminary injunction for the duration of this litigation, preventing the District, its members, officers, agents, representatives, employees and contractors, and anyone acting on the District's behalf or under the District's direction or supervision, from disclosing any of John Doe's Personnel Records to the Requester or to any other third party.
-Such an injunction would preserve the status quo between the parties until a final determination on the merits can be reached as to the disclosure of the Personnel Records, while avoiding irreparable harm to John Doe and without imposing any hardship upon the District.
+Accordingly, the only way to prevent unwarranted irreparable harm to John Doe is to keep the Personnel Records confidential and a writ of mandate should issue enjoining the District, its members, officers, agents, representatives, employees and contractors, and anyone acting on the District's behalf or under the District's direction or supervision, from disclosing any of John Doe's Personnel Records to the Requester or to any other third party.